prashant9621/Big-Bank-SQL-case-study/README.md

 Objective
 1-As a Financial analysts,we have been tasked to find out about our customers and their banking behavior.

 2-Examine the accounts they hold and type of transactions they make to develop greater insights into your customers.

-3-The Challenge is organised by steel data and dataset is download from their Website
+3-The Challenge is organised by steel data and dataset is download from their Website.

+Q1-What are the names of all the customers who live in new york?
+Ans-
+select cocat(firstname," ",lastname) as name from customers where city="New york" ;